Our Board and Governance

 Paula’s family attended JUC when she was in elementary and junior high, and she returned as an adult member in 1998.
 Since then she has participated in church musicals and taught children’s religious education classes.
 She has also served on numerous committees, including two search committees and chairing the Committee on Ministry twice.
 Paula is currently a teacher of at-risk students at Columbine High School as well as an author and teachers’ union activist.
 Term ends: 2020

-Case joined JUC in 2011 with his wife Elizabeth and daughter Charlotte (now 7).
-They have added two more daughters since then, Everly (5) and Ramona (4).
-The Collards recently moved to Evergreen from Golden.
+Case joined JUC in 2011 with his wife Elizabeth and daughter Charlotte.
+They have welcomed two more kids since then, Everly and Ramona.
 Case and Elizabeth are both originally from Kansas and this is their first church home, though Case attended Christian-Science services on occasion growing up.
 Case is a lawyer, practicing as a partner at the firm Dorsey & Whitney, focusing on commercial litigation.
 He has been a volunteer firefighter in Golden since 2009.
-He and Elizabeth have been members of the Action Center Self-Sufficiency Society since 2012 and Elizabeth recently joined their board.
-Case is also active with Project PAVE and local Democratic politics.
+He and Elizabeth have been members of the Action Center Self-Sufficiency Society since 2012 and Elizabeth serves on their board.
+Case is also on the board of Project PAVE and active in local Democratic politics.
 Term Ends: 2021

 Heather Hagemann and her husband Scott joined JUC in 2001 when their two children were young.
 She has served as the coordinator for the JUC/Family Tree holiday gifting program, an evening host coordinator with JUC’s Family Promise program, a member of the JUC Membership Team, and a Golden Circle Luncheon volunteer.
 Heather is an attorney and operates a small business with her husband.
 Heather’s interests include backpacking, skiing, cooking, traveling, volunteering, and spending time in the mountains.
 Her daughter is a junior at the University of Denver, and her son is a senior at Ralston Valley High School.
 Term Ends: 2021